APSL/puput/README.md

 ### Comments

 Puput uses django-disqus by default to display a comment box in every blog entry.
 Simply add `DISQUS_API_KEY` and `DISQUS_WEBSITE_SHORTNAME` to `settings.py`.
 See [django-disqus official documentation](http://django-disqus.readthedocs.org/en/latest/installation.html#configuring-your-django-installation) for more info.

-### TODO

-* Tests
-* More documentation
-* Remove django-endless-pagination package which is no longer mantained
-* Caching